-If you have an IRA, consider sending small contributions to your brokerage or other institution in quarterly or even monthly periods as a way to slowly add money throughout the year.
+If you have an IRA, consider sending small contributions to your brokerage or other institution.
+Quarterly or even monthly payments are a good way to slowly add money throughout the year.

 It can be a lot less painful than coming up with the money all at once.

-If you’re lucky enough to receive a windfall, such as inheritance money or winnings from a contest, you can always add that to your IRA as well.
+If you receive a windfall, such as winnings from a contest, one option is to add it to your IRA.

-Simply estimate the tax on the amount you receive and place it in a special tax account or immediately send it to the IRS to make sure you are covered come tax time.
+First, estimate the tax on the amount received.
+Then place that amount in a special tax account or immediately send it to the IRS.
+This ensures you’re covered come tax time.